To all faculty members:

 Dr. Schaffner was elected the Secretary of the IAFP in 2010, a five-year commitment including service as President of the organization in 2013-2014.

-He is the co-host of a podcast on microbial food safety at http://foodsafetytalk.com, and another short podcast on risk called Risky or Not available apphttp://riskyornot.co.
+He is the co-host of a podcast on microbial food safety called Food Safety Talk at http://foodsafetytalk.com, and another short podcast on risk called Risky or Not available apphttp://riskyornot.co.

 He holds a B.S. in Food Science from Cornell University and a M.S. and Ph.D. in Food Science and Technology from the University of Georgia.